killermann/samuel-killermann-curriculum-vitae/content/work/safe-zone-project-2.md

 - Online courses, with a seamlessly integrated learning management system
 - A clearinghouse of resources for launching your own Safe Zone program (called the Train-the-Trainer Toolkit)
 - Improved accessibility, site structure, usability, and site speed
-- A new record for curriculum downloads in a month: 1,432 (our old record was around 6)
+- A new record for curriculum downloads in a month: 1,432 (our old record was 690)

 <figure class="work--sample desktop"><img title="The Safe Zone Project 2.0 Website Desktop View" src="/img/work/2018-safe-zone-project-desktop.jpg" class="full-width"></figure>